pluesia/Embedded_Thing/README.md

 The debug output can be done with ITM

 # Work done
-1. The hardware design
+1. Hardware schematics and layout
 2. Real board mount
+3. Reset and reboot buttoms
-3. Implemented in the code:
+4. Implemented in the code:
 ..* PWM working with the TIM1 of the STM32F4
 ..* ADC conversion working with interrupts
 ..* UART for showing the results for depuration

-# Remaining work
+# Future work
-Connect the features implemented to has a real system working.

 Program the PCB with the binaries generated:
 * PWM for modulating the LED intensity
 * Generate frecuency extractor for ADC input